MacsiDigital/laravel-api-client/README.md

 	$users = API::account()->where('Type', 'Admin')->get();
 ```

-Some API's (Yes Xero) return single results wrapped in an array, like multi record searches's.
+Some APIs (Yes Xero) return single results wrapped in an array, like multi record searches.
 So you can override the hydrate() method on the builder model.

 ```php
 	protected function hydrate($response)